cran-task-views/Epidemiology/InfectiousEpi.md

 topic: Infectious Disease Epidemiology
 maintainer: Thibaut Jombart, Matthieu Rolland, Hugo Gruson
 email: thibautjombart@gmail.com
-version: 2021-02-24
+version: 2021-02-25
 ---

-Contributors: Neale Batra, Rich FitzJohn, Hugo Gruson, Andreas Handel, Michael Höhle, Thibaut Jombart, Joseph Larmarange, Sebastian Lequime, Alex Spina, Tim Taylor, Sean Wu
+Contributors (in alphabetic order): Neale Batra, Rich FitzJohn, Hugo Gruson, Andreas Handel, Michael Höhle, Thibaut Jombart, Joseph Larmarange, Sebastian Lequime, Alex Spina, Tim Taylor, Sean Wu

 ## Overview

 R is increasingly becoming a standard in infectious disease epidemiology (IDE), providing a wide array of tools covering different aspects of outbreak analytics from study design to data exploration, modelling, forecasting and simulation.
-This task view provides an overview of packages specifically developed for IDE analysis.
+This task view provides an overview of packages specifically developed for IDE.
 It does not encompass other applications of epidemiology (such as environmental epidemiology) or cross-cutting tools used in, but not specific to, IDE.